pace/cloud-sdk-android/docs/index.md

 - Introduced a `NoSupportedBrowser` exception which will now be returned from all `IDKit.authorize(...)` and `IDKit.endSession(...)` calls instead of crashing the app with an `ActivityNotFoundException` if no supported browser is installed and enabled to handle the Custom Tab intent.
 In this case, we show a Toast prompting the user to enable Google Chrome.
 - The suspendable calls `IDKit.authorize(...)` and `IDKit.endSession(...)` now return the `Completion` result instead of invoking a function parameter on result to make the calls synchronous.

+### From 17.x.x to 18.x.x

+- Upgraded dependencies for Android gradle plugin, Kotlin and Compose.
+Make sure client dependencies are compatible or update them.

 ## SDK API Docs